 - They groom themselves, follow a normal routine, interact with their owner, and eat and eliminate regularly.

 Your Role in Nursing Care for Your Cat

-Providing nursing care at home for your cat may seem overwhelming at first, but be patient and remember that even small improvements will contribute to your cat’s recovery.
-Remember that your veterinarian is there to help, so always ask any questions you have so that you can successfully provide nursing care for your cat.
+Providing nursing care at home for your cat may seem overwhelming at first, but be patient.
+Remember that even small improvements will contribute to your cat’s recovery.
+Your veterinarian is there to help, so always ask any questions you have so you can successfully provide nursing care for your cat.